 Visit the US Department of State website http://www.state.gov/travel/ for specific information pertaining to an individual country and general information about travel and safety.
 Here are links to the US Department of State Travel and Safety Information for the countries to which CISabroad sends students:

 - Make sure you have a valid passport in case you need to travel to your child's host country.
-(Please keep in mind that if something happens to your child while they are abroad and you decide you need to go overseas, you cannot do this without a passport.)
+(Please keep in mind that if something happens to your student while he/she is abroad and you decide you need to go overseas, you cannot do this without a passport.)

-- Make sure you have a copy of your child's passport.
+- Make sure you have a copy of your student's passport.

-- Have a copy of your child's emergency contact card.
+- Have a copy of your student's emergency contact card.